-You can synchronize Azure DevOps work items with any of the supported issue tracking platforms.
+You can synchronize Azure DevOps work items with other work management systems, supported by Exalate.

-An Exalate app for Azure DevOps is responsible for translating issue tracker-based information into a common issue format, and the other way around.
+Exalate for Azure DevOps converts issue tracker-based information into a common issue format, and the other way around.

 You can exchange the following data between Azure DevOps and any other supported platform:

 - title ↔ summary